geoffsee/toak/packages/toak-rs/README.md

 **/._*
 ```

-The tool recursively loads `.toak-ignore` files from any directory level.
+The tool recursively loads `.aiignore` files from any directory level.

 ## Default Exclusions